barborawolf/stats-tutorials/README.md

 `tutorials/data` contains the data files used in the tutorials, mostly in `.csv` format.

+## Structure

+The introductory tutorials are best read in order:

+1. Introduction
+2. Data types
+3. Files
+4. Packages

 ## Packages

 R packages loaded in the tutorials: